IBM/k8-secrets-as-hyperledger-fabric-wallet/WIKI.md

 ## Short Name

-Kubernetes secrets as Hyperledger Fabric wallet using Fabric Java SDK
+Use Kubernetes secrets as Hyperledger Fabric wallet using Fabric Java SDK

 ## Short Description

+Store Hyperledger Fabric wallet into Kubernetes platform as secrets and make it more secure

 ## Author